 Festivals, rituals, events, and traditions are among the variety of interesting factors that make a distinction.
-The distinction is a critical factor that motivates tourists to visit different countries of the world.
-Iran, as a historical country has a variety of ancient traditions still practiced by its people.
+The distinction is a critical factor motivating tourists to travel around the globe.
+In addition to its historical importance, Iran has a variety of ancient traditions still practiced by its people.
 Here are some of the most famous Iranian festivals and ceremonies explained in detail to help you get familiar with Iranian culture.
 If you are planning to visit Iran, here is the link to Iran online visa form.

-Nowruz known as the Persian New Year is one of the greatest Iranian festivals celebrated worldwide by Iranians and some other ethnolinguistic groups as the beginning of the New Year.
-It is a traditional festival having roots in thousand years ago even before the development of the Persian Empire in 5th BC.
-Persian New Year begins at the end of freezing days of winter when the fresh mild days of spring are celebrated for 13 days usually beginning on the 21st of March that is the first day of spring in the Iranian calendar.
-Since Nowruz begins at the exact moment of the vernal equinox, the moment of celebrating the New Year differs from one year to another.
-The true moment of Nowruz is calculated according to the Jalali calendar.
+As the start of the New Year, Nowruz is one of the most celebrated Iranian festivals worldwide among Iranians and other ethnolinguistic groups.
+Persian New Year begins at the end of the freezing days of winter when the fresh mild days of spring are celebrated for 13 days, starting on March 21, the first day of spring in Iranian calendars.
+Since Nowruz begins at the exact moment of the vernal equinox, the moment of celebrating the New Year differs each year.
+In order to determine Nowruz’s actual time, a Jalali calendar is used.

-The autumn starts with the month of Mehr (the seventh month of the year) in Persia and its 16th day called “Mehregan” is the celebration of light, friendship, kindness, and love in the Avestan calendar.
-Mehr is the symbol of the sun in Persian culture and the sun is said to be the eye of Mitra, the goddess of light.
-It is also Thanksgiving Day for the Iranian farmers.
-In ancient times, Mehregan was harvest day and some of the crops were sent to the king as a gift.
-On this day, people go to visit their loved ones especially the ones that have been missed for a long time to enjoy the beauty of this vibrant-colored season together, and this celebration used to be among the most prominent Iranian festivals.
-The ceremony begins with saying a prayer in front of a mirror.
-Hugs and kisses are exchanged after a handful of noghl (sugar plum) are thrown over each other’s heads.
-Mehregan is marked by love, light, friendship, and kindness.
+Autumn starts with the month of Mehr (the seventh month of the year) in Iran, and its 16th day is called Mehregan, which is the celebration of light, friendship, kindness, and love in the Avestan calendar.
+Mehr means sun in Persian culture, which is said to be the eye of Mitra, the goddess of light.
+It is also Thanksgiving Day for Iranian farmers.
+In ancient times, Mehregan was harvest day, and some crops were gifted to the king.
+People spend this day visiting their loved ones, especially the ones that have been missed for a long time to enjoy the beauty of this vibrant-colored season together, and this celebration used to be among the most prominent Iranian festivals.
+One lovely tradition is throwing a handful of noghl (sugar plum) over one another’s heads before exchanging hugs and kisses.
+Mehregan festival is full of love, light, friendship, and kindness.

 Shab-e-Yalda (Yalda Night)

-Shab-e-Yalda (Yalda Night) also known as Shab-e Chelleh is one of the most ancient Iranian festivals annually celebrated on December 21 by Iranians all around the world.
+Shab-e-Yalda (Yalda Night), also known as Shab-e Chelleh, is one of the most ancient Iranian festivals annually celebrated on December 21 by Iranians worldwide.
 It is the last night of autumn and the longest night of the year.
-Yalda means birth and it refers to the birth of Mitra; the mythological goddess of light.
-Since days get longer and nights to get shorter in winter, Iranians celebrate the last night of autumn as the renewal of the sun and the victory of light over darkness.
-On Shab-e-Yalda, people gather in groups of friends or relatives and usually at the home of grandparents or the elderly to pass the longest night of the year happily by eating nuts and fruits, reading Hafiz poems, making good wishes, and talking and laughing all together.
-Eating is the delicious part of Yalda Night.
-Iranians eat nuts, watermelons, and pomegranates on this special night.
-Some believe that watermelon symbolizes the sun by its spherical shape while others believe that eating watermelon keeps one safe from being hurt by winter diseases and coldness.
-Pomegranate is also a symbol of birth and its bright red seeds symbolize the glow of life.
-Reading poems from Divan-e-Hafiz is another interesting tradition of Yalda Night.
-Each of the members of a family or a group of friends makes a wish and randomly opens the book; then the eldest member of the family or friends reads the randomly selected poem loudly.
-Since the poem is believed to be the interpretation of the wish and the way it would come true, it is fun to interpret the poem and guess the wishes others make.
-In this way, the last and longest night of autumn passes happily and the first great day of winter begins.
+Yalda means birth, referring to the birth of Mitra, the mythological goddess of light.
+Since days get longer and nights shorter in winter, Iranians celebrate the last night of autumn as the renewal of the sun and the victory of light over darkness.
+On Yalda night in Iran, people gather in groups of friends or relatives and usually at the home of grandparents or the elderly to pass the longest night of the year happily by eating nuts and fruits, reading Hafiz poems, making good wishes, and talking and laughing all together.

 Tasua and Ashura

-Tasua and Ashura are respectively the 9th and 10th days of Muharram (the first month of the Islamic calendar) and Shia Muslims commemorate the battle of Karbala that occurred in 680 AD and the Muslims’ Prophet’s grandson” Hossein” and his 72 relatives and supporters were killed.
-Tasua and Ashura are somehow symbols of standing up for justice.
-Tasua and Ashura ceremonies are an example of cultural-religious ceremonies among Shia-Muslims.
+The days of Tasua and Ashura are the 9th and 10th of Muharram (the first month of the Islamic calendar).
+Shia Muslims commemorate the battle of Karbala that occurred in 680 AD.
+The Muslim’ Prophet’s grandson” Hossein” and his 72 relatives and supporters died in this battle.
+Muharram rituals are an example of cultural-religious ceremonies among Shia Muslims.
 They are held annually in the form of a mass movement in Iran.
-Though Tasua and Ashura are religious ceremonies for Iranians, they fascinate many tourists by representing different traditions varying from one city to the other one.
-In fact, Tasua and Ashura ceremonies reflect the culture and religion of Shia Muslims of Iran.
-People usually dress in black and rally in the street.
-Some hold huge metal pieces decorated with flags and lead the population, some beat their drums, some hit their backs with chains, and others accompany the mourning ones.
+People usually dress in black and rally in the street during Muharram in Iran.
+Some carry huge metal pieces decorated with flags and lead the crowd.
+Some beat their drums, some hit their backs with chains, and others accompany the mourning ones.
 Many families cook Iranian food that is called Nazri.
 Then, they distribute Nazri food or drinks among all people.
 Tourists can also participate in making food or distributing it.